 9 new imported COVID-19 cases reported in Shanghai

+The third patient is a Chinese traveling in the United Arab Emirates who arrived at the Shanghai airport on May 17.

+The fourth patient is a Chinese studying in the United States who arrived at the Shanghai airport on May 17.

-The third patient is a Chinese working in Tunisia who arrived at the Shanghai airport on May 6.
+The fifth patient is a Chinese working in Tunisia who arrived at the Shanghai airport on May 6.

-The fifth to the eighth patients are Chinese working or studying in Russia who arrived at the Shanghai airport on May 14 on the same flight.
+The seventh and the eighth patients are Chinese working in Cambodia who arrived at the Shanghai airport on May 19 on the same flight.

 One imported suspected case is undergoing test.